tests-always-included/wick/formulas/github-get-archive/README.md

 GitHub Get Archive
 ==================

-This formula adds a function that allows you to pull down a Github, Inc. repository in tar format.
+This formula adds a function that allows you to pull down a GitHub repository in tar format.

 `github-get-archive()`
 --------------------